The Life Sciences Report: You see micro-cap investing very much like venture capital (VC) investing. How so?

 TLSR: What's your next idea?

-JL: The next is another platform company: Inovio Pharmaceuticals Inc. (INO:NYSE.MKT).
+JL: The next is another platform company: Inovio Pharmaceuticals Inc. (INO:NASDAQ).
 Based on my research, I believe it's the only publicly traded pure play on a complete DNA vaccines platform.
 To make its vaccines more effective, the company has developed an electroporation technology that helps deliver certain drugs into cells.
 Cells are designed to keep things out, but with Inovio's technology electrical pulses are sent through the skin to open short-lived pores in cell membranes that permit entrance of the drug that was injected.
 This greatly improves drug delivery and performance.

 The pipeline is impressive.
 The company covers cancers, both preventive and therapeutic, and infectious diseases such as human immunodeficiency virus (HIV), hepatitis C (HCV), human papillomavirus (HPV), and some other chronic infectious diseases.